- Understanding what to include on your dream lakeshore home checklist is essential.

-Is it time for a home away from home?
+Is it time to invest in a home away from home?
 Buying a lakeshore home has different considerations than a primary residence.
-Here are insights you can use as you consider purchasing waterfront property in Minnesota or western Wisconsin.
+Here are some insights you can use as you consider purchasing a waterfront property in Minnesota or western Wisconsin.

 1. List your requirements

-In addition to listing your preferred lakeshore home features, start ranking what’s most important to you.
+In addition to listing your preferred lakeshore features, start ranking other home characteristics that are important to you.
 Whether you’re most excited about having a home large enough for visitors or living on a chain of lakes so you can spend all day on the water, ranking your criteria will help you narrow down your options.

 3. Tour waterfront properties in person

-While it may seem like you can get a good idea of a home online, it’s especially important to see waterfront properties in person.
-Everything from the lake size to the home’s natural light to the shoreline and elevation to the lake is important to consider when buying a lake home — and almost impossible gauge from even the most beautiful listing photos.
-Work with your Realtor to block off a day or weekend to tour several lakeshore homes in your preferred area.
+While it may seem like you can get a good idea of a home from photos online, it’s especially important to see waterfront properties in person.
+Everything from the lake size and the home’s natural light to the shoreline structure and elevation of the home is important to consider when buying a lake home — and almost impossible to gauge from even the most beautiful listing photos.

 4. Apply for a mortgage loan